GuiGou12358/sc-rollup/examples/price-feed-oracle/worker-phala-cloud/README.md

 # Price Feed Worker deployed on Phala Cloud

-This worker fetch the prices from CoinGecko and feed them into the wasm contract.
+This worker fetch the prices from CoinGecko and feed them into the smart contract.
-This worker uses the [sc-rolluo-api](/sc-rollup-api) to connect to the wasm contract.
+This worker uses the [sc-rolluo-api](/sc-rollup-api) to connect to the smart contract.
 It is developed with [Bun](https://bun.sh/) and deployed on [Phala Cloud](https://cloud.phala.network/).
 This repo also includes a default Dockerfile and docker-compose.yml for deployment.

 ## Installation